 DWT may disclose notices with affected users and third-party databases that collect information about copyright takedown notices.

 If you are a DWT user who wishes to challenge the removal of materials caused by a DMCA takedown notice, you must file a counter-notification containing the following:

 - Your name, address, and telephone number.

 - A description of the material that was removed and the location on DWT’s service where it previously appeared (e.g., the URL of the video).

 - A statement UNDER PENALTY OF PERJURY that you have a good faith belief that the material was removed or disabled as a result of mistake or misidentification.

-- A statement that you consent to the jurisdiction of the Federal District Court for the judicial district in which your address is located, or if your address is outside of the United States, any judicial district in which Vimeo may be found (the United States District Court for the Southern District of New York), and that you will accept service of process from the person who filed the original DMCA notice or an agent of that person.
+- A statement that you consent to the jurisdiction of the Federal District Court for the judicial district in which your address is located, or if your address is outside of the United States, any judicial district in which DWT may be found (the United States District Court for the Southern District of New York), and that you will accept service of process from the person who filed the original DMCA notice or an agent of that person.

 DWT will forward any complete counter-notification to the person who filed the original DMCA notice.
 The copyright owner(s) may elect to file a lawsuit against you for copyright infringement.
 If we do not receive notice that such a lawsuit has been filed within ten (10) business days after we provide notice of your counter-notification, we may restore the challenged materials.
 Until that time, your materials will remain removed.

 DWT will terminate user accounts that receive three (3) DMCA strikes.
 A “DMCA strike” accrues each time that material is removed from a user’s account due to a DMCA notice.
 We may group multiple DMCA notices received within a short period of time as a single DMCA strike.